 Prior to the completion of the investigation, the parties will have an equal opportunity to inspect and review the evidence obtained through the investigation.
-The purpose of the inspection and review process is to allow each party the equal opportunity to meaningfully respond to the evidence prior to issuance of the investigation report.
+The purpose of the inspection and review process is to allow each party the equal opportunity to meaningfully respond to the evidence prior to issuance of the investigative report.

-Evidence that will be available for inspection and review by the parties will be any evidence that is directly related to the allegations raised in the Formal Complaint.
+Evidence that will be available for inspection and review by the parties will be any evidence that is directly related to the allegations raised in the formal complaint.
 It will include any:

-1) Evidence that is relevant, even if that evidence does not end up being relied upon by the Decision Maker(s) in making a determination regarding responsibility;
+1) Evidence that is relevant, even if that evidence does not end up being relied upon by the decision maker(s) in making a determination regarding responsibility;

-2) inculpatory or exculpatory evidence (i.e., evidence that tends to prove or disprove the allegations) that is directly related to the allegations, whether obtained from a Party or other source.
+2) inculpatory or exculpatory evidence (i.e., evidence that tends to prove or disprove the allegations) that is directly related to the allegations, whether obtained from a party or other source.

-The University will send the evidence to each Party and each Party's Advisor, if any, to inspect and review through an electronic format or a hard copy.
+The University will send the evidence to each party and each party's advisor, if any, to inspect and review through an electronic format or a hard copy.
 The University is not under an obligation to use any specific process or technology to provide the evidence and shall have the sole discretion in terms of determining format and any restrictions or limitations on access.

-The Parties will have 10 days to inspect and review the evidence and submit a written response by email to the Investigator.
-This response should include any new or additional evidence the Party would like the Investigator to consider.
-The University will provide copies of the Parties' written responses, and any new or additional evidence provided, to the other Party and their Advisor.
-The other Party will have 5 days to inspect, review, and respond to the new or additional evidence through a written response to the Investigator.
-The University will provide copies of the Party's supplemental written response to the other Party and their Advisor.
+The parties will have 10 days to inspect and review the evidence and submit a written response by email to the investigator.
+This response should include any new or additional evidence the party would like the Investigator to consider.
+The University will provide copies of the parties' written responses, and any new or additional evidence provided, to the other party and their advisor.
+The other party will have five days to inspect, review, and respond to the new or additional evidence through a written response to the Investigator.
+The University will provide copies of the party's supplemental written response to the other party and their advisor.

-The Investigator will consider the parties' written responses before completing the Investigative Report.
-Parties may request a reasonable extension of the time to submit a written response, which may be denied in the sole discretion of the Investigator, in consultation with the Title IX Coordinator.
+The investigator will consider the parties' written responses before completing the investigative report.
+Parties may request a reasonable extension of the time to submit a written response, which may be denied in the sole discretion of the investigator, in consultation with the Title IX Coordinator.

-The Investigator has 10 days to generate a report or after the responses to additional evidence are due or, alternatively, may provide the Parties and their Advisors with written notice extending the investigation and explaining the reason for the extension.
+The investigator has 10 days to generate a report or after the responses to additional evidence are due or, alternatively, may provide the Parties and their advisors with written notice extending the investigation and explaining the reason for the extension.

-The parties and their Advisors are encouraged not to disseminate the Investigative Report or photograph or otherwise copy any of the evidence subject to inspection and review or use such evidence for any purpose unrelated to the Sexual Misconduct Resolution Process.
+The parties and their advisors are encouraged not to disseminate the investigative report or photographs or otherwise copy any of the evidence subject to inspection and review or use such evidence for any purpose unrelated to the sexual misconduct resolution process.